You found a Pelosi comment that you printed to me on the Supreme Court decision?

 Screw that.

-There's a lot of nuance, and there's a whole bunch of diversity and complexity.
+There's a lot of nuance and there's a whole bunch of diversity and complexity.

 There's all kinds of different religious people, religious people.

-We just heard about it today.
+We just heard about them today.

 Their God is the rat.

-We got people whose God is the tree.
+We've got people whose God is the tree.

-Uh but there's some things Democrats will never be able to stop doing, and that's one of them.
+But there's some things Democrats will never be able to stop doing, and that's one of them.

 Mark my words.

-Robin Roberts says, All right, you said that 90% of us believe in God, 70% affiliate themselves with an organized religion.
+Out there, Robin Roberts says, all right, you said that 90% of us believe in God.

-So it's very important for by the way, where is the complexity and nuance in that?
+So it's very important for, by the way, where is the complexity and nuance in that?

 I'm talking about in this country.